Skip to content

 If you're contributing to Project CodeGuard or need to rebuild the plugin:

-cd /path/to/project-codeguard/rules
+cd /path/to/cosai-oasis/project-codeguard

 # Regenerate the Claude Code plugin (always uses core rules only)